-Adopt this element for use in the metadata record of DSpace Items in the MIT OA Repository.
+Adopt this element for use in describing scholarly publications deposited as part of the MIT Open Access mandate.
 Make this element required.
 Add a new field to the existing DSpace DC namespace (dc.contributor.mit) to capture this information.
 Create URIs for MIT affiliated authors and record these URIs in this field.